Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

         - ``xrt::bo::flags::device_only``: Device only Buffer (meant to be used only by the kernel).
         - ``xrt::bo::flags::host_only``: Host Only Buffer (buffer resides in the host memory directly transferred to/from the kernel)
         - ``xrt::bo::flags::p2p``: P2P Buffer, buffer for NVMe transfer
-        - ``xrt::bo::flags::cacheable``: Cacheble buffer can be used when host CPU frequently accessing the buffer (applicable for embedded platform).
+        - ``xrt::bo::flags::cacheable``: Cacheable buffer can be used when host CPU frequently accessing the buffer (applicable for embedded platform).